ilya-bardinov/Simple2DEngine/README.rst

    cmake --build .
    cmake --build . --target install

-Release build which will install itself into ``install`` folder in project root dir
+Release build which will install itself into ``install`` directory in project root dir.

 ::